riiiiriiiiiiii/TunnelVision/README.md

+This project is a modified fork of TunnelVision, licensed under the GNU Affero General Public License v3.0.
+Original copyright and license notices are retained.

 # 🔭📺 TunnelVision: Your AI Gets Its Own TV 📺🔭

 *Stop making your AI guess what to remember.
 Give it a remote control and let it browse.* 🐰